Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/collections.md

     ```

 2. `.entry(key: &K)` returns a special [`Entry`](https://doc.rust-lang.org/std/collections/hash_map/enum.Entry.html)
-   enum that allows you to modify and existing value if it exists, or insert a value if it doesn't
+   enum that allows you to modify a value if it exists in the map, or insert a value if it doesn't
     ```rust
     use std::collections::HashMap;